teachamantofish/ehelp/input/motors.rst

 See :ref:`prop`.

-Unfortunately, the the 36"-44" range of HG eHelp props are 10-20% smaller than powered paramotor props--meaning we can't leverage PPG  forums and vendor data as information sources.
+Unfortunately, the the 36"-44" range of HG eharness props are 10-20% smaller than powered paramotor props--meaning we can't leverage PPG  forums and vendor data as information sources.
 Still, the `e-props folks <https://ppg.e-props.fr/index.php?cPath=1>`_ match multiple props to each specific IC and electric motor.
 It's worth checking out to get an idea of acceptable combinations.

 Worthwhile reading
 ========================